Community College News

 At the same time Hispanic students are enrolling in college in record numbers, class shortages at California community colleges are impeding their progress into higher education and the skilled workforce.

 The good news is that more Latinos are headed to college today, whether they set their sights on a two-year or four-year institution.
 The bad news is that despite their lofty goals, many Latinos won’t make it to college completion.
-In fact, some may face serious obstacles just getting their foot in the door of higher education.
-With the Hispanic population increasing across the county, it may be up to community colleges to change the tide and provide the necessary training so this growing population can reach their full earning potential.
+Some may face serious obstacles just getting into the door of higher education.
+With the Hispanic population increasing across the county, it may be up to community colleges to change the tide and provide the necessary training to reach their full earning potential.

 First, the Good News

 NBC Latino reports that a record number of Latino students are heading to college today.
-According to a recent analysis from the Pew Hispanic Research Center, seven out of every 10 Latino high school students enrolled in college in 2012.
+According to a recent Pew Hispanic Research Center analysis, seven out of every 10 Latino high school students enrolled in college in 2012.
 That number is higher than the rate of both white and black high school students.
-The dropout rate for Latino students was also cut in half – from 28 percent in 2000, to 14 percent in 2011.
+The dropout rate for Latino students was also cut in half – from 28 percent in 2000 to 14 percent in 2011.

-There are a number of possible factors that could be attributed to the increase, according to the researchers that conducted the analysis.
-First, Latino students may be finding that heading off for more education is more productive than searching for employment in a somewhat dismal job market.
-Another reason could be the increasing importance the Latino community is giving to higher education overall.
+According to the researchers who conducted the analysis, several possible factors could be attributed to the increase.
+First, Latino students may find that heading off for more education is more productive than searching for employment in a dismal job market.
+Another reason could be the increasing importance of the Latino community to higher education overall.

 . . .read more